manabuishii/nslcd-cookbook/README.md

 # Memo

-This cookbook is based on ubuntu 14.04.
+This cookbook is based on CentOS 7.